facebookresearch/pytorchvideo/README.md

 ## Tutorials

-Get started with PyTorchVideo by tying out one of our tutorials[tutorails](https://pytorchvideo.org/tutorials/) or by running examples in the [projects folder](https://github.com/facebookresearch/pytorchvideo/tree/master/projects)
+Get started with PyTorchVideo by trying out one of our [tutorials](https://pytorchvideo.org/tutorials/) or by running examples in the [projects folder](https://github.com/facebookresearch/pytorchvideo/tree/master/projects)

 ## Model Zoo and Baselines